Abbasalubeid/DD2350/Graphs/CheapNumbering/README.md

 ## Complexity Insights

 **Edge Iteration with an Adjacency List**: Before delving into the primary complexity bounds, it is crucial to note the characteristics of the adjacency list.
-Iterating through edges with an adjacency list has a typical time complexity of O(V + E).
+Iterating through edges with an adjacency list has a typical time complexity of `O(V + E)`.
+In the worst-case scenario, such as in a complete graph where `E` can approach `V(V-1)/2`, the time complexity would be `O(V^2)`.
+Yet, given the dominant `V!` term in our algorithm, these variations in the edge iteration are overshadowed.
+For the sake of our analysis, edge iteration complexities, whether favorable or otherwise, are regarded as having consistent bounds.

 **Lower and Upper Bounds**: The algorithm’s nature is exhaustive.
 Whether the optimal solution is found in the first permutation or the last, all permutations need evaluation.
 This consistency in behavior determines that the best-case complexity matches the worst-case scenario.